How To Build Your Own Truck Storage System

 A piece of hinged plywood covered with aluminum diamond plate acts as a security flap.
 It extends down and prevents the tailgate from opening unless unlocked.
 An eye screw is fastened to the 2×4 frame, and a slot in the security flap allows a padlock to slip into the eye screw.
 The underside of the security flap has plastic furniture glides near the bottom to protect the painted surface of the tailgate.

 Instead of installing just a couple individual tie-down anchors, I installed super-struts.
-They’re sold in the electrical aisle of your home center.
 They’re secured with strut clamps that are lagged through the plywood into the 2×4 frame.
 Now I can attach bungees or straps in any number of locations.

 I secure longer loads with a load extender that fits into the truck’s receiver hitch.
 The product I use is called the Tricam EZ Load Extender.
-The extender by itself is designed to haul long loads that are level with the bottom of the bed, but I bought an 18-in. hitch extender to bring it level with the top of the bed.
+The extender by itself is designed to haul long loads that are level with the bottom of the bed, but I bought an 18-inch hitch extender to bring it level with the top of the bed.
 It comes apart for easy transport.
-Both items are available at amazon.com.